ToniWonKanobi/theoveranalyzed.net/posts/2015/9/9/thoughts-on-apples-september-event.md

 <div class="topstory">

 This is not a point-by-point, "Here's *everything* Apple introduced today" recap.
 For something like that, check out [9to5Mac][9to5mac].
-No doubt more thoughtful recaps are on the way from [Six Colors][sixcolors] or [MacStories][macstories], as well.
+No doubt more thoughtful recaps are on the way from [Six Colors][sixcolors 3] or [MacStories][macstories], as well.

 </div>